 Yes, more oil.
-After Baptism children are anointed on the top of the head with a sacred oil called Chrism.
-It is perfumed olive oil that has been consecrated by the bishop.
-(It is used in Confirmation and the Sacrament of Holy Orders too.)
-At Baptism the anointing with Sacred Chrism signifies that the one who has been baptized has received the gift of the Holy Spirit.
+After Baptism, children are anointed on the top of the head with a sacred oil called Chrism, which is perfumed olive oil that has been consecrated by the

-At your Baptism you were anointed with Sacred Chrism and received the Holy Spirit.
+At your Baptism you were anointed with the Sacred Chrism and received the Holy Spirit.
 How has the Holy Spirit been active in your life since the day of your Baptism?